sjaakp/yii2-comus/README.md

 the Free or the Pro version.
 If you're adventurous, you may adapt the [`icons` option](#module-options) of the module to make **Comus** work with another icon font.

- It is strongly advised that the app's uses
+ It is strongly advised that the app uses
  [Pretty URLs](https://www.yiiframework.com/doc/guide/2.0/en/runtime-routing#using-pretty-urls).

 ## Installation ##